metasfresh/metasfresh-documentation/_appdictionary_collection/EN/copy_from_existing_window.md

 ## Overview
 This process copies all elements from an existing window into the window you currently have selected.

-See also <a href="https://forum.metasfresh.org/t/use-process-for-copy-window/1288" title="Use process for copy window | forum.metasfresh.org" target="blank">this forum post</a>.
+See also <a href="https://forum.metasfresh.org/t/use-process-for-copy-window/1288" title="Use process for copy window | forum.metasfresh.org" target="_blank">this forum post</a>.

 ## Steps
 1. Create a new empty window.